HCPL is where you can make things happen!

 - Makers must be present throughout the laser cutter job.

 - Makers under 16 years of age must be accompanied by an adult.

 For detailed information about laser cutting at HCPL, click here.

 They are similar to a drill or router bit, is spun at very high speeds and moved to cut/carve the material to be machined.
 This is a subtractive process which starts with a block of solid material and material is removed to create the finished piece.

-- Makers who wish to use a CNC mill must attend a free orientation class (check Events for dates and times) and earn a “CNC Desktop Mill” badge created on HCPL’s Maker Central site for the machine you wish to use.
+- Makers who wish to use a CNC mill must attend a free orientation class (check Events for dates and times) and earn a “CNC Desktop Mill” badge created in HCPL’s Maker Central Challenge via Beanstack.
 The orientation class covers the basic operation of the CNC mill, the tools, and techniques to create the design files and HCPL’s CNC Desktop Mill Policy.
-After earning the badge, patrons may reserve time on that machine.
+After earning the badge, makers may reserve time to work on a project using a CNC machine.

 - Patrons must be present to supervise the CNC mill job at all times.